TriMadon/simpleMapApp/README.md

 # simpleMapApp

-To start the application, open a terminal in the main directory and type:
+To start the application, simply use docker by opening a terminal in the main directory and type:
 ```
 docker-compose up
 ```